floshin/dhamma/dhamma.md

 > Anigha: "human existence is made for sensuality and reproduction.
 If you want liberation, you don't do what your birth is meant for."

+> If you've discerned the true purpose of virtue, clinging to it becomes entirely redundant for maintaining it — just as clinging to the choice not to drink bleach is unnecessary if you fully understand what what it would do to you.

 ---

 https://www.reddit.com/r/HillsideHermitage/comments/171sdfm/am_i_kidding_myself_by_thinking_streamentry_is/